RAMshades/AcousticsML/README.md

 # Tutorial: Machine Learning for Acoustics
 ### By: Ryan A. McCarthy, Neil Zhang, Samuel Verburg, and Peter Gerstoft

 Acoustic data provide scientific and engineering insights in fields ranging from biology and communications to ocean and Earth science.
 We survey the recent advances and transformative potential of machine learning (ML), including deep learning, in the field of acoustics.
-ML is a broad family of techniques, which are often based in statistics, for automatically detecting and utilizing patterns in data.
+ML is a broad family of techniques, often based on statistics, for automatically detecting and utilizing patterns in data.
 We have ML examples from ocean acoustics, room acoustics, and personalized spatial audio.
 For room acoustics, we take room impulse responses (RIR) generation as an example application.
-For personalized spatial audio, we take head-realted transfer function (HRTF) upsampling as examples.
-This tutorial covers a wide range of machine learning approaches for acoustic applications including supervised, unsupervised, and deep learning.
+For personalized spatial audio, we take head-related transfer function (HRTF) upsampling as an example.
+This tutorial covers various machine learning approaches for acoustic applications including supervised, unsupervised, and deep learning.
 Although this notebook doesn't cover all the topics, it provides an initial look into applying machine learning for acoustics research.

 # Installation
 ## Option 1
 ### Environment Installation
-In order to follow along the examples, you will need to download Anaconda and Python.
-We have provided a brief outline on how to install Anaconda in [Installation Guide](Python_Installation_instructions.pdf).
+To follow the examples, you will need to download Anaconda and Python.
+We have provided a brief outline on installing Anaconda in [Installation Guide](Python_Installation_instructions.pdf).
 Once Anaconda has been installed, we will need to create a new environment from the one provided in the .yml file.
 This can be done in the conda terminal as:
 ```python
 conda env create -f environment.yml
 ```